lmterryn/ITSMe/README.md

 ## Examples

-Calculating the diameter above buttresses of a tree:
+Calculating the diameter at breast height versus the diameter above buttresses of a tree:

 ``` r
 library(ITSMe)